harshendram/AWS-SageMaker-Multimedia-RAG-Framework/README.md

 <p><em>Chatbot Solution Architecture</em></p>
 </div>

-I demonstrate how to use Streamlit, LangChain, and SageMaker to build a multi-functional chatbot that provides an interactive experience for users.
+I have demonstrated how to use Streamlit, LangChain, and SageMaker to build a multi-functional chatbot that provides an interactive experience for users.

 ### Deployment Guide